-Here at theOsteopath practice we offer a totally different approach to Sports Massage founded on over 20 years experience working with soft tissue problems.
-Using a unique blend of sensory awareness and anatomical knowledge, based on years of Massage Osteopathic and Cranial Osteopathy treatment, we are able to feel the state of deep muscles, fascia, tendons, capsules and their function.
-By treating and returning to various body regions we can determine the changes that come about as a direct result as we are treating.
+Here at theOsteopath practice we offer a totally different approach to Sports Massage founded on over 30 years experience working with soft tissue problems.
+Using a unique blend of sensory awareness and anatomical knowledge, years of Massage, Osteopathic and Cranial Osteopathy treatment, we are able to feel the state of deep muscles, fascia, tendons, capsules and their function.
+By treating and returning to various body regions we can determine the changes that come about as a direct result whilst treating.

 What are we working on with our Massage techniques?